 This ‘API.js’ file is identical to the one we used in the previous post.

-It is a relatively simple example, which is missing to be a functional app, but it serves to illustrate the combined use of these three libraries.
+It is a relatively simple example, which lacks being a functional App, but it serves to illustrate the combined use of these three libraries.
 With them, it is very easy to create an application.

 Download the code